Park Lane Foundation

 Getting on Their Radar

-Corporate Connections: As the charitable arm of The Parklane Group (leisure, development, and property), the foundation may be more accessible to organizations connected to these business sectors or that operate in areas where The Parklane Group has facilities.
+Corporate Connections: As the charitable arm of The Parklane Group (leisure, development, and property), the foundation may be more accessible to organisations connected to these business sectors or that operate in areas where The Parklane Group has facilities.

 Decision Timeline